spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 ---
 layout: handbook-page-toc
 title: Talent Assessment
-description: "Overview of three critical pieces of GitLab's talent development program: performance, growth, and key talent."
+description: "Overview of three critical pieces of GitLab's talent development program: performance, growth potential, and key talent."
 ---

 ## On this page